 Another important reason to file suit is to protect others.
 Drug companies are selling their product all around the world, and with over a third of the population in the United States alone utilizing medication for various health needs, there is the potential for great harm in a short period of time.
 If the drug harmed you, how many others have been harmed?
 How many are being harmed right now in the same way you were?
 Raising your voice can help raise the alarm for other victims and prevent future victims.

 Lastly, bringing attention to defective drugs through lawsuits can help shed light on why the problems with harmful medications continue.
-While the FDA approval process is long and expensive, there is also a long history of these gigantic, billion-dollar pharmaceutical companies spending a veritable fortune on lobbying in congress to speed up the drug approval process.
+While the FDA approval process is long and expensive, there is also a long history of these gigantic, billion-dollar pharmaceutical companies spending a veritable fortune on lobbying in Congress to speed up the drug approval process.
 They then spend billions more to market their product to doctors and patients alike.
 The power the drug companies wield can seem impossible to fight against, but with the right attorneys by their sides, patients can not only ensure they are fairly compensated for the wrongs done to them and prevent future victims of that specific drug, but they can impact the very ways that drug companies do business.
 This can protect others from the ill effects of future drugs, not just the one that harmed you.

 Whether your drug-related injuries were caused by defectively designed or manufactured drugs, by hidden side-effects, or by inadequate warnings by drug sales representatives or medical professionals, we offer a free, no-obligation consultation.
-Contact us now at 1-888-710-9377 to schedule an appointment in our Indianapolis or Carmel offices, or use our convenient, confidential contact form.